ThoSe1990/cwt-cucumber/README.md

 ### Single Scenarios

-If you want to execute only single Scenarios, use the `-l` or `--lines` program option after the feature filepath.
+If you want to execute only single Scenarios, use the `-l` or `--line` program option after the feature filepath.
 Run multiple feature files and append one or more lines:

 ```
 $ ./build/bin/box ./examples/features/box.feature -l 6